The Two Synod Solution

 formerly a member.
 Each Presbytery may

-grant a minister aligned with the same
+grant a minister, aligned with the same

-Primary Synod (Westminster or Auburn)
+Primary Synod (Westminster or Auburn),

-permission ot engage in work which is
+to engage in work which is

 outside its geographic bounds or which